The Finders (movement)

 Intentional community founded in Washington, D.C.

 The Finders were an intentional community and new religious movement founded in Washington, D.C. and Virginia in the late 1960s by former United States Air Force master sergeant Marion Pettie.
-They believed in New Age and eastern religious ideas, particular Taoism.
+They believed in New Age and eastern religious ideas, particularly Taoism.

 The Finders came to wider public attention in 1987 with the arrest of two members for misdemeanor child abuse, leading to accusations that the group was a satanic cult, an international pedophile ring, or a kidnapping ring run by the Central Intelligence Agency.

 Background

 Marion David Pettie

 Marion David Pettie was born in 1920.
 He was an officer in the United States Air Force, attaining the rank of master sergeant and retiring in 1956, after which he did little formal work.
 According to a 1993 interview of Pettie by U.S. News & World Report, his wife once worked for the Central Intelligence Agency, and his son, George Pettie, worked for Air America, a covert CIA front.
 Pettie referred to himself as "the Stroller."

 According to a 1987 Washington Post interview with George Pettie, his father became a "student of the world" during the 1960s and would spend his time in the library near their family farm.
 He described Marion Pettie as having "a keen sense of what people need that they don't even know themselves."
 Around 1971, Pettie gathered his followers for a meeting at his house in the Glover Park neighborhood of Washington, D.C., which George Pettie described as "the beginning of a new life" for his father and his followers.
 "They found in their communal lifestyle a more adventurous life."

 As of 1987, George Pettie owned a home inspection business in Northern Virginia and broke contact with his father in 1985.